TylerRelfBGSU/OpenMP_MPI_Matrix_Multiplication/README.md

 This code is for replicability purposes for the research paper "Comparative Study of OpenMP and MPI Using Matrix Multiplication: Performance and Scalability Analysis".
 The following instructions can be used in the Ohio Supercomputer Center for each of the directories [MPI](./MPI), [OpenMP](./OpenMP), [Test-MPI](./Test-MPI), and [Test-OpenMP](./Test-OpenMP).
 The "Test" directories are for validating the results of the matrix multiplication.

 ## Instructions
-Submit a job script to OSC using the `sbatch` command in OSC:
+A job script can be submitted to OSC using the `sbatch` command in OSC:
 ```
 sbatch jobScript.slurm
 ```